Vincent Cafaro

-Vincent Cafaro (born August 27, 1933) is an Italian-American former mobster who was a soldier in the Genovese crime family of New York City under the tutelage of acting boss Anthony "Fat Tony" Salerno, until becoming a government confidential informant and cooperating witness in 1986.
+Vincent Cafaro (August 27, 1933 – December 2004) was an Italian-American mobster who was a soldier in the Genovese crime family of New York City under the tutelage of acting boss Anthony "Fat Tony" Salerno, until becoming a government confidential informant and cooperating witness in 1986.

 Labor racketeer

 Cafaro was born in the small town of Gambugliano near Vicenza, Italy, but grew up in the East Harlem section of New York, United States.
 In 1974, Cafaro became a "made man", or full member, in the Genovese crime family and was assigned to Anthony "Fat Tony" Salerno's crew, based out of the Palma Boys Social Club in East Harlem.

 From 1974 to 1986, Cafaro was influential in the N.Y.C.
 District Council of Carpenters rackets.
 Cafaro received payoff money from fellow East Harlem native and Genovese captain Vincent DiNapoli.
 DiNapoli's top associate, Teddy Maritas, was President of the District Council.
 Cafaro's representative in the Carpenters Union was Onofrio "Frankie Zip" Acramone.
 Cafaro would have Acramone set up meetings with other union officers to gain further influence in the union.
 Cafaro and Acramone worked with DiNapoli's representatives Attilio Bitondo, Anthony Fiorino, and Gambino crime family representative Carmine Fiore on labor rackets during the construction of the Javits Convention Center in Hell's Kitchen.

 DiNapoli eventually went to prison for labor racketeering; Maritas disappeared after being indicted.
 While DiNapoli was in prison, he learned that Cafaro was gaining influence in the District Council.
 Worried about his turf, DiNapoli took the problem to boss Salerno.
 Salerno sided with DiNapoli and forced Cafaro to return the union rackets to DiNapoli.